In the battle of AMD FreeSync vs G-Sync by Nvidia, which performs better?

 Gaming Monitors and Screen Tear

-The reason FreeSync and G-Sync monitors are so popular is because they both actively reduce screen tear!
+The reason FreeSync and G-Sync monitors are so popular is that they both actively reduce screen tear!

 Screen tear is an anomaly that occurs when your display tries to show information from multiple frames at the same time.
 This happens when there’s a discrepancy between the computer’s video output and the number of frames per second your monitor is set to display.